mesosphere/marathon/docs/docs/metrics.md

 <span class="label label-default">v0.15</span>
 `service.mesosphere.marathon.task.staged.count` (gauge) - The number of tasks that are currently staged.
 Tasks enter staging state after they are launched.
-A consistently high number of staged tasks indicates a lot of churn in Marathon and Mesos.
+A consistently high number of staged tasks indicates that a lot of tasks are stopping and being restarted.
 Either you have many app updates/manual restarts or some of your apps have stability problems and are automatically restarted frequently.

 ### Task update processing